pks5/machineblocks/docs/01_system.md

 ### Online Editor

 The Online Editor stores blocks, manages config profiles, and provides rendering.
 Block Files uploaded to the Online Editor are functionally identical to local files with one exception: import paths are automatically converted during upload.

+In the MBML/MBOM workflow, the Online Editor will accept MBML source files instead of SCAD Block Files.
+SCAD is then generated internally by the compiler and is not exposed to the user.

 ### Path Conversion